Montana High School Association

-The Montana High School Association (MHSA) is the governing body of high school athletics in the state of Montana.
+The Montana High School Association (MHSA) is the governing body of high school athletics in the U.S. state of Montana.
 It was founded in 1921 and today consists of 180+ member schools.

-Classification
+Classifications

 The MHSA divides schools based upon their total enrollment for all activities.
-These divisions are 779 and up for Class AA, 307-778 for Class A, 108-306 for Class B and 1-107 for Class C. Further divisions may occur geographically, which varies depending on the activity.
+As of 2023, the enrollment criteria for each class is: 801 and up for Class AA, 301-800 for Class A, 101-300 for Class B and 1-100 for Class C. Further divisions may occur geographically, which varies depending on the activity.
 However, tournaments to crown state champions solely use class divisions.